suits-sandals/siren/README.md

 	- TOC included
 6. NODE_MODULES
 	- Contains the Node Modules for Grunt and its plugins
-7. LIBRARIES
-	- Contains PHP libraries
-	- Contains Composer for dependency management and autoloading
-	- TOC included
-	- Composer may be moved to root directory at some point
-8. LANG
-	- Contains files for Valitron language selection

 ### Files ###
 1. index.php